MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Add-RoleGroupMember.md

 - Mail-enabled security groups (don't use in Security & Compliance PowerShell)
 - Security groups (on-premises Exchange only)

-Kindly note that the Security Groups/Mail-enabled security groups cannot be added as a member of the role group in the Microsoft Purview Portal, please add them via PowerShell with this parameter.
+Note that you cannot add security groups and mail-enabled security groups as members of the role group in the Microsoft Purview portal.
+You should add them via PowerShell with this parameter.

 You can use any value that uniquely identifies the user or group.
 For example: